evmos/docs/docs/validate/join-testnet.md

 # Join a Testnet

-This document outlines the steps to join an existing testnet {synopsis}
+This document outlines the steps to join an existing testnet

 ## Pick a Testnet